-While you don’t want your plant in direct sunlight, keep it near a window so it can receive plenty of bright, indirect light.
+While you don’t want your anthurium plant in direct sunlight, keep it near a window so it can receive plenty of bright, indirect light.

 3. Water your anthurium properly.
 One of the biggest risks to your anthurium’s health is root rot from improper watering.
-Oversaturating an anthurium plant, or not giving them enough water can both cause health problems that could lead to the death of the plants if you don’ttake quick action.
+Oversaturating an anthurium plant, or not giving them enough water, can both cause health problems that could lead to the death of the plants if you don’ttake quick action.

 4. Prune flowers as they begin to wilt.
 When you notice a flower on your anthurium is past its prime, your best bet is to safely remove it.
 This allows your plant to dedicate more energy to developing new blooms, rather than keeping failing blooms alive longer.

 Since anthuriums won’t rebloom on the same stalk, you can remove any wilted flowers by pruning the entire stalk off at the base of the plant.
 Just make sure you use clean, sterilized cutting shears to avoid spreading disease to your plant.